yu8muraka3/DeepNogizaka/README.md

 ## Description

-This application contains a model based on deep learning with face pictures of members of Nogizaka46 that is a Japanese idol group.
+This application contains a model based on deep learning with face images of members of Nogizaka46 that is a Japanese idol group.
 By using this model, it decides which members are similar to you.

 ## License